 The Simon Business School faculty voted to require the average GPA within a course not exceed 3.5.
 The dean's office requests each faculty member not exceed the required 3.5 average GPA for each graduate business course taught in each term.
 A faculty member teaching multiple sections of a course in each term may pool all sections when computing the average GPA for the course.
 This grading policy will be applied consistently across Simon's core and elective courses as well as across our full-time MBA, part-time MBA, MS, and EMBA programs.
-Faculty unable to fulfill this request must seek approval of the Senior Associate Dean of Faculty and Research prior to the grade submission deadline.
+Faculty unable to fulfill this request must seek approval of the SADFR prior to the grade submission deadline.

-Additional details regarding grades, such as the grade-point value of each letter grade are available in the 'Grading' section of the Simon Student Handbook.
+Additional details regarding grades, such as the grade-point value of each letter grade, and when to assign grades of N, E, or I, are available in the 'Grading' section of the Simon Student Handbook.

-Please do not hesitate to ask either the Senior Associate Dean of Faculty and Research (SADFR) or the Senior Associate Dean of Education and Innovation (SADEI) for clarification of our grading policy or for guidance regarding grading norms at Simon Business School.
+Please do not hesitate to ask either the SADFRor the SADEI for clarification of our grading policy or for guidance regarding grading norms at Simon Business School.